 - Need-based Tuition Grants will be awarded in early June.

 Although it may be necessary to borrow money to pursue your education, McCormick urges students to do so with great care.
 Salaries of seminary graduates are generally not substantial enough to support a large loan repayment program.
-McCormick's Office of Student Financial Planning can provide more information about subsidized and unsubsidized Federal Stafford loans.
+McCormick's Office of Student Financial Planning can provide more information about unsubsidized Federal Stafford loans.

 Applying for a Direct Loan